Installing and Configuring Apache Zeppelin

 for a more descriptive walkthrough of Zeppelin features and the Tutorial paragraphs.

 - Select the ▷ icon in the upper right corner of the Load data into table paragraph.
-This will
+This

-load sample data out of Amazon S3 so it can be explored.
+loads sample data out of Amazon S3 so it can be explored.

 data and render the results as some form of chart.
-You can select different chart types (e.g. table, bar, pie) and
+You can select different chart types (e.g., table, bar, pie) and

 a different query.